 Florence to Positano - 525Klm's

 So we awoke to a slightly dusty feeling but it didn't take long to shake it, today we were heading to Positano on the Amalfi coast.
 The first struggle of the day, after making coffee was packing the bike.
-When you looked at our clothes scattered across the bed you' think there'd be no way of fitting them all on board the Honda but with some careful folding and a healthy dose sheer bloody-mindedness, we got the job done and climbed aboard our steed for the journey south.
-With a total distance to cover of around 520Klm's we decided the road to Positano for the most part would consist of bombing down the Autostrada, down past Rome and Naples.
+When you looked at our clothes scattered across the bed you'd think there'd be no way of fitting them all on board the Honda but with some careful folding and a healthy dose of sheer bloody-mindedness, we got the job done and climbed aboard our steed for the journey south.
+With a total distance to cover of around 520Klm's, we decided the road to Positano for the most part would consist of bombing down the Autostrada, down past Rome and Naples.
 Once we got through the hordes of miscreants standing by the side of the road at the toll booths trying to sell trinkets to the passing motorists we followed the twisty winding roads into the Amalfi coast region.

 It was spectacular as we carved through tiny little villages, raced BMW's along the roads carved out of the cliffside and dodged oncoming Mercs who were keen on following correct racing lines as opposed to road rules.
 It was bliss, the scenery was amazing, the lack of speed cameras and radar wielding cops only adding to the buzz.
 We carved along a nice old clip as we wound our way deeper into the Positano region, known as the vertical city.
 Our home for the next three nights would be the Positano Art Hotel Positea.
 We had booked three nights here in Positano and this would be the last of our pre-booked accommodation for the duration of our time in Europe.
 Clearly, we had to book for Mugello as we had to be close to the circuit and it was recommended we book Positano as it's almost impossible to just turn and find something, we're glad we did as we had a great room and a stellar view.
 We spent most of our time here wandering the streets and laneways, eating food and drinking beer.

-We hired a boat for an hour the day after our arrival and it was amazing to see the city from the water, the laid back Italian attitude was amazing.
+We hired a boat for an hour the day after our arrival and it was amazing to see the city from the water and the laid back Italian attitude was amazing.
 There was no office just an attendant on the end of a small timber jetty with a beach umbrella and a table with a booking form weighed down by a large rock, we handed her cash for the hire and she held onto our passports as collateral, a process I wasn't totally comfortable with but it's just the way it was.
 When we enquired about where we could take the boat the lady just waived arms around and muttered something about 'wherever you like'.
 It was a rigid inflatable with a 50 Horse Yamaha outboard on the back, yee ha!
 Afterwards, we were sitting in the town square eating ice cream when we heard a familiar accent, the fella introduced himself as being from Perth.
 He'd just come back from a day at Ravello village set up on top of the escarpment some 25 kilometres east.
 We took his tip onboard and headed there for lunch the next day, it was incredibly warm and we broke our personal rules about protective clothing and rode in our T-Shirts and jeans for the 50-kilometre round trip.
 It was a charming little village and we just sat and soaked up the view, ate the most amazing beef salad and just enjoyed the sun on our backs.

 The next day was earmarked for a visit to Pompei, a journey of just under 40klm's each way.
 We hit the road by about 9:00 am and the traffic was surprisingly light.
 We arrived at the entrance of the archaeological site and was scoping around for somewhere safe to park when we heard someone shouting and gesticulating wildly.
-We took her lead and headed over to makeshift stall that specialised in genuine hand made Chinese sourced Italian souvenirs, where she dutifully informed us that if we paid her five Euro's she'd look after our bike and our gear.
+We took her lead and headed over to a makeshift stall that specialised in genuine handmade Chinese sourced Italian souvenirs.
+She dutifully informed us that if we paid her five Euro's she'd look after our bike and our gear.
 The fella quietly standing next to her with his tattooed arms crossed led us to believe it was a great idea.
 Pompeii itself was interesting and you can only imagine the terror of the citizens as nearby Mount Vesuvius proceeded to bury the cities occupants alive.
 We didn't do a tour, much preferring to go at our own pace and explore the city but if I were to do it again I would get one of those self-guided audio tour devices.